mmotl/mmotl/README.md

 I'm from Hamburg, Germany.
 I'm a dad of two.
 I'm a husband.
 I am a passionate cyclist.
 And I'm trying my best to destroy the world only as little as necessary (🌱).
 Plus: I'm a data dude.
 That's why I'm here.

 ## What?

+- I’m currently working in data analytics and data engineering.
-- I’m currently a lead in data analytics.
-Together with my team of instructors I'm forging data analysts and analytics engineers.
+- I’ve been a lead in academic data analytics.
+With a team of instructors, I was forging data analysts in remote analytics bootcamps.
 - I've been a market researcher for two decades, specializing in data science.
 - I'm always open to collaborating on interesting projects.
 - You can find me best via [LinkedIn](https://www.linkedin.com/in/mmotl/)